-As indicated above, there may be a parallel leadership structure operating in which the formal structure has elected officials and cabinet positions (e.g., Secretary of Agriculture), but a tribal social structure may produce leaders based on tradition, family lineage, age, spiritual authority, political status, skillset, or other tribal considerations.
+As indicated above, there may be a parallel leadership structure operating in which the formal structure has elected officials and cabinet positions, but a tribal social structure may produce leaders based on tradition, family lineage, age, spiritual authority, political status, skillset or other tribal considerations.
 It is important to understand that greater influence may come from informal leadership positions.
 However, it should be noted that the formal governmental relationship is between the United States and the duly elected tribal governments.
-To the extent possible, staff should also be aware of contested leadership and factions.
+To the extent possible, staff should also be aware of contested leadership and factions within a tribe.

-Understanding the Tribe’s decision-making process.
+Understanding the tribe’s decision-making process.

-Not all Tribes use the same process to make decisions.
-Some use a system in which everyone in the Tribe must vote in favor of a measure or action to be approved, in which case one dissenting vote can stop a proposed action.
-Other Tribes may require a simple majority for approval, while others have representatives who vote on measures.
+Not all tribes use the same process to make decisions.
+Some use a system in which everyone in the tribe must vote in favor of a measure or action to be approved, in which case one dissenting vote can stop a proposed action.
+Other tribes may require a simple majority for approval, while others have representatives who vote on measures.
 Still others require only the tribal leader to give approval to a proposed action.

-Adapting current information in light of new information from Tribes.
-The consultation process should be refined when tribal members and affiliates present information not typically used by NOAA in decision-making.
-When tribal members and affiliates present divergent information to NOAA, the NOAA agency representative should seek to clarify the divergent information with the governing body of the Tribe.
+Adapting current information in light of new information from tribes.
+Tribal members and affiliates may present new information to NOAA.
+When they do so, the NOAA representative should explain to the tribe if and how that new information may be used within the agency, such as for agency decision-making.
+In addition, the NOAA agency representative should seek to clarify any conflicting information with the governing body of the tribe.

-While books and other documents may serve as useful secondary references for understanding the political and cultural history of an indigenous people, agency staff should remember that the tribal members themselves are the best source of knowledge about their particular Tribe.